ceramicstudio/private-data-playground/README.md

 ### Reading Data Successfully

-1. Manually disconnect the account you used for the previous session and sign in using the address you entered for step 5 from the previous section.
+1. Manually disconnect the account you used for the previous session and sign in using the address you entered for step 5 from the previous section (or open the app in a new incognito tab).

 2. Click the "Read" toggle above the "C1 Endpoint" box.